syntax-surgeon/perceptron-from-scratch/README.md

 - Converting the codebase to an OOP architecture
 - Inclusion of additional perceptron training features such as _'strict_reduce'_ and _'descent_type'_
 - Advancing the graphing/plotting functionality to include intermediate perceptrons
-- Proving a choice a datasets for testing purposes
+- Providing a choice a datasets for testing purposes
-- Increasing the verbosity of in-code documentation
+- Increasing the verbosity of the in-code documentation